utdata/icj-project-template/README.md

 |  └── scss (For Sass/CSS files)
 ```

-Each `.njk` file inside `src/njk` is compiled as an HTML file in `docs/`.

-All the other folders inside `src/njk` support those pages through Nunjucks templates.
+Each `.njk` file inside `src/njk` or a nested folder is compiled as an HTML file in `docs/`.
+Folders inside `src/njk` that start with `_` support those pages through Nunjucks templates and do NOT become HTML files.

 ## Sass/scss